top of page

 The verb 'salvage' has its origins in Old French and Latin.
 It is derived from the Old French word 'salver,' which means 'to save' or 'to protect,' and this word itself can be traced back to the Latin 'salvare.'
 In Latin, 'salvare' means 'to save' or 'to make safe.'
 Therefore, the etymology of 'salvage' conveys the fundamental idea of rescuing or saving something from danger, damage, or destruction and restoring it to a usable or valuable condition.
 In English, it is used to describe the act of recovering and preserving valuable materials or objects from situations of peril or ruin.
 The term 'salvage' underscores its historical connection to the concept of saving and protecting, emphasizing the importance of restoring and reusing items that might otherwise have been lost or discarded.

-Find the meaning of salvage
+Quiz: Find the meaning of the verb salvage:

 Try Again!